 The operating cycle is the time between the acquisition of assets for processing and their realization in cash and cash equivalents.
 The Company has identified twelve months as its normal operating cycle.

-SAMPRE NUTRITIONS LIMITED Notes to financial statements (All amounts are in Indian rupees except as otherwise stated)
+SAMPRE NUTRITIONS LIMITEDNotes to financial statements (Rupees in Lakhs except per share data)